-The following network diagram illustrates, what the NetSim UI displays when you open the example configuration file see Figure 4.27.
+The following network diagram illustrates, what the NetSim UI displays when you open the example configuration file see Figure 4-27.

-Figure 4.27: Network set up for studying the Application Throughput Variation with Node Mobility Settings done in the network:
+Figure 4-27: Network set up for studying the Application Throughput Variation with Node Mobility

 1. The device coordinates were set as follows: